wolfcms/docs.wolfcms.org/source/installation.rst

 Post install steps
 ------------------

-A number of post installation steps are required and advised for you to do.
+A number of post installation steps are required and/or advised for you to do.
 These will help secure your Wolf CMS installation.

 * Delete the ``/install`` and ``/docs`` directories.
 * Remove all of the write permissions for the :file:`config.php` file. [#f2]_